 © The Author(s) 2019.
 Published by Baishideng Publishing Group Inc. All rights reserved.

-Core tip: There is a need to identify patients with colorectal cancer (CRC) who may benefit from adjuvant chemotherapy.
-We investigated the survival in 130 patients with stage II-III CRC treated with adjuvant chemotherapy based on thymidylate synthase (TYMS) gene polymorphisms, KRAS and BRAF status.
-We found that TYMS polymorphisms and BRAF status associate independently with the survival outcomes.
-Prospective validating studies are required.
+Core tip: There is a need to identify patients with colorectal cancer (commonly known as CRC) who may benefit from adjuvant chemotherapy.
+We investigated the survival of 130 patients with stage II-III CRC treated with adjuvant chemotherapy based on thymidylate synthase (TYMS) gene polymorphisms, KRAS and BRAF status.
+We found that TYMS polymorphisms and BRAF status independently associate with survival outcomes.
+Prospective validation studies are required.

 Ntavatzikos A, Spathis A, Patapis P, Machairas N, Vourli G, Peros G, Papadopoulos I, Panayiotides I, Koumarianou A. TYMS/KRAS/BRAF molecular profiling predicts survival following adjuvant chemotherapy in colorectal cancer.
 World J Gastrointest Oncol 2019; In press